rdouglascox/phil1012/14_the_semantics_of_MPL_part1.md

     only if everything is in the extension of $\underline{F}$.
 * but what do we mean by 'everything' here?
 * we make the idea precise by introducing the notion of a **model**.

----

 * a **model** consists of:
-    1.  a domain (a set of objects)---this specifies what 'everything' means according to the model.
+    1.  a domain (a set of objects)this specifies what 'everything' means according to the model.
     2.  a specification of a referent (an object) for each name.
     3.  a specification of an extension (a set of objects) for each predicate.

----

 * $\forall \underline{x}\underline{F}\underline{x}$ is true in a model if and only if everything in the domain of the model is in the extension of $\underline{F}$ on that model.
 * $\exists \underline{x}\underline{F}\underline{x}$ is true in a model if and only if something in the domain of the model is in the extension of $\underline{F}$ on that model.

----

-* some constraints on domains . . .
+* some constraints on domains
 * the domain of a model must be a non-empty set.
 * every name and predicate in the fragment must be assigned a referent or extension.
 * the extension of each predicate must be a subset of the domain of the model.

----

-* some constraints on domains (continued) . . .
+* some constraints on domains (continued)
 * the referent of each name must be an object in the domain of the model.
 * the extension of a predicate may be the empty set.